link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

-What we plan to add:
+What we plan to implement:

+ - Shall use an Arduino Base as the main system of controll for hardware and software system.

- - Vibrating motors to help with jamming of Tennis Balls
+ - Vibration motors shall be installed into the collector section of the Tennis Ball collector to help with jamming of Tennis Balls.

- - Counter for general improvement on cleanup count
+ - Scanner to capture data from tennis ball intake.

+ - Seven Segment display shall be used to show collected data from the scanner.

+ - Power system hardware connection

  - RC motors for RC Control

 # Hardware Block Diagram